30 Jun Beyond the Corporate Veil: Understanding the Corporate Transparency Act

 Jens K. Sandberg

-The Corporate Transparency Act (“CTA”) was signed into law in the United States in 2020 and aims to increase transparency and prevent illicit activities within the corporate sector.
-The CTA will require businesses to disclose beneficial ownership information to the Financial Crimes Enforcement Network of the Department of the Treasury (“FinCEN”) and will go into effect in 2024.
+The Corporate Transparency Act (“CTA”) was signed into law in the United States in 2021 and aims to increase transparency and prevent illicit activities within the corporate sector.
+The CTA will require businesses to disclose beneficial ownership information to the Financial Crimes Enforcement Network of the Department of the Treasury (“FinCEN”) and has gone into effect as of January 1, 2024.

 What is Beneficial Ownership Reporting?